 Free to Grow Guelph-Wellington offers individual grants to offset the cost of sport.

 The Gil Read Foundation provides grants to amateur players in Ottawa, with a preference to house league or intro programs.

 Parks Foundation aims to support amateur sport development, paying project costs directly.

 SportCentral provides equipment to those referred by partner agencies (details on site).
 Some Alberta assistance programs automatically qualify you for this program without a referral - see site for details.

 A listing of multi-sport grants for inidivudals, teams, coaches, and more.

 I don’t think we need to mention, if you’re already signed up for it, there’s always FlipGive – the best way to fund your team with the shopping you’re already doing.
 You can sign up your team or your entire association to start earning today.

 Are we missing something from our list?
-E-mail Adam at [email protected] and let us know!
+Let us know here!

 Sports Are Expensive.